-Sandi spent 29 years with Wells Fargo before leaving to take the position of President and CEO of Santa Cruz headquartered Coast Commercial Bank.
-She returned to Wells Fargo 8 years later in 2013, now with 35 years of service with WF.
+Sandi Eason joined Pacific Valley Bank in late 2020.
+Previously, Sandi spent 29 years with Wells Fargo before leaving to take the position of President and CEO at Coast Commercial Bank.
+She returned to Wells Fargo 8 years later in 2013, completing 35 years of service in total.

 Rosa Vivian Fernández